Long Road to Heaven

 Trance/daydream/hypnogogic visions, 1920, by Edwin Muir

-Source: The Story and the Fable by Edwin Muir (1940), telling his childhood on the island of Wyre in the remote, timeless Orkney Islands off Scotland.
+SOURCE: The Story and the Fable by Edwin Muir (1940), telling his childhood on the island of Wyre in the remote, timeless Orkney Islands off Scotland.
 But in his teens he was orphaned and struggled to survive in Glasgow.
-In 1919 he married, moved to London, and a few months later entered psychoanalysis.
+In 1919 he married, moved to London, and a few months later tried psychoanalysis and soon had wild trance-visions like this.
+For clarity I added a title, paragraph breaks & section headings, indented the visions/dreams, and, in Muir's dream notes toward the end, boldfaced the dream-images. -- Chris Wayan

 The analysis was very painful, then, especially for the first few months; so much stuff gushed up from my dreams that the effort of facing it was a prolonged nervous and moral strain.
 I fell into a curious state, and had trances and visions.
 My unconscious mind, having unloaded itself, seemed to have become transparent, so that myths and legends entered it without resistance and passed into my dreams and daydreams.
 This happened a few weeks after the beginning of the analysis, and it began with a feeling that I had caught some illness; this in turn passed into a trance.